SaucySalamander/potato-tutorial/README.md

 ## Current Objective

-Create a simple program that can render graphic to the screen.
+Create a simple program that can render graphics to the screen.

 ## Current progress